Selling Rental Properties - National Residential

 Continue reading The best way to sell properties with awkward tenants

-Continue reading National Residential solve any problem to sell buy-to-lets for the best possible price.
+Continue reading National Residential sell buy-to-let properties for the best possible price

 Landlords face many problems, most relate to property and/or tenants however ongoing economic and legislative changes have added a lot more things for landlords to worry about.
 Shrinking returns, increased costs, more rules, more penalties and the prospect of fewer options to end tenancies have resulted in more and more landlords selling some or all of their rental properties.